 Cost-Saving Strategies:

-• Invest in Energy-Efficient Upgrades: Replace windows, add insulation, or install a smart thermostat.
+- Upgrade for Efficiency: Replace windows, add insulation, or install a smart thermostat to reduce energy waste.

 4. Home Accessibility Modifications

-These upgrades can cost anywhere from a few hundred dollars to tens of thousands, depending on the extent of the modifications.
+These updates can cost anywhere from a few hundred dollars to tens of thousands, depending on the project’s complexity.

 Plan Ahead: